-An Environmental Product Declaration (EPD), certified by BRE Global to the BRE Environmental Profiles 2013 Product Category Rules for Type III environmental product declaration of construction products to BS EN 15804: 2012 + A1: 2013 (Sustainability of construction works.
+An Environmental Product Declaration (EPD), certified by BRE Global to the BRE Environmental Profiles 2013 Product Category Rules for Type III environmental product declaration of construction products to EN 15804: 2012 + A1: 2013 (Sustainability of construction works.
 Environmental product declarations.
-Core rules for the product category of construction products), has been created for Kingspan Kooltherm® K103 produced at Kingspan Insulation's Pembridge, Herefordshire manufacturing facility.
+Core rules for the product category of construction products), has been created for the Kingspan Kooltherm® K110 PLUS insulation component produced at Kingspan Insulation's Pembridge, Herefordshire manufacturing facility.